jshlbrd/jshlbrd.github.io/content/writing/2024_aws_exactly_once_semantics.md

 For the AWS services mentioned in this post, the most common way to solve this problem within AWS is to use DynamoDB as a distributed lock with an idempotency key.
 This works by:
 1. The app consumes or produces a message containing a unique value that is *used to uniquely identify the message* -- this is the idempotency key, and examples can include a UUID or a hash of the message.
 2. The app uses the idempotency key in a `PutItem` operation in DynamoDB -- this is the distributed lock.
 This operation has a constraint that *the key must not already be in the table* and an attribute that will *delete the key after some time*.
-3. If the `PutItem` operation is a success, then the app processes the message; otherwise, message is skipped.
+3. If the `PutItem` operation is a success, then the app processes the message; otherwise, the message is skipped.

 As a block diagram, the process looks like this in a consumer app: